-Commentary: There are many levels and degrees of specialization; however, at a minimum, the traffic component should be responsible for planning, analysis, inspection, and coordination of the agency's traffic activities.
+Commentary: There are many levels and degrees of specialization; however, at a minimum, the traffic component should be responsible for the planning, analysis, monitoring, and coordination of the agency's traffic activities.
 Additional levels of specialization should be determined by agency need and may be performed by line or staff units.
-These activities may include: (1) technical accident investigation; (2) operation of speed-measuring devices (radar, VASCAR, etc.); (3) operation of breath test equipment; (4) parking/congestion control; (5) supervision of adult crossing guards; (6) traffic safety education; and (7) liaison with traffic safety groups.
-(Note: This standard does not require a centralized, operational-level traffic component.)
-(O O O M M M)

-61.1.2 A written directive establishes the functions of the traffic component.
+These activities may include (1) technical accident investigation, (2) operation of speed-measuring devices (radar, VASCAR, etc.), (3) operation of breath test equipment, (4) parking/ congestion control, (5) supervision of adult crossing guards, (6) traffic safety education, and (7) liaison with traffic safety groups.
+(Note: This standard does not require a centralized, operational-level traffic component.) $(\mathbf{O} \ \mathbf{O} \ \mathbf{O} \ \mathbf{M} \ \mathbf{M} \ \mathbf{M})$ 61.1.2 A written directive establishes the functions of the traffic component.

 Commentary: A clear definition of function enables officers to know what actions are in concert with agency policy, thus facilitating the delivery of services to the community.
 Depending upon the organization of the traffic component and the degree of specialization within it, responsibilities for particular functions may be assigned to the patrol or other specialized component.

-61.1.3 The agency has written performance objectives for the traffic component.
+(O O O M M M) 61.1.3 The agency has written performance objectives for the traffic component.

 Commentary: Objectives should be reasonable, attainable, quantifiable, measurable where possible, and sufficiently flexible to permit change as needed.
 Objectives should be reviewed at least annually, and an evaluation of the progress made toward the attainment of these goals should be submitted to the agency's chief executive officer.
 The directive should be disseminated to all uniformed personnel.

-61.1.4 A written directive states that the responsibility for enforcing traffic laws and regulations is shared by all uniformed personnel.

-Commentary: Since there is a close interrelationship between traffic enforcement and all other law enforcement activities, the primary responsibility for enforcing traffic laws and regulations should rest with the uniformed patrol component.
-Their enforcement activities may be supplemented by a specialized traffic unit depending on agency needs.
+(O O O M M M) 61.1.4 A written directive states that the responsibility for enforcing traffic laws and regulations is shared by all uniformed personnel.
+Commentary: Since there is a close interrelationship between traffic enforcement and all other law enforcement activities, the responsibility for enforcing traffic laws and regulations must be shared by all uniformed personnel.
+(M M M M M) 61.2 Traffic Records 61.2.1 The agency has a traffic records system containing:

-61.2 Traffic Records

-- 61.2.1 The agency has a traffic records system containing: - traffic accident data (reports/investigations/locations); - traffic enforcement data (citations/arrests/dispositions/locations); - roadway hazard reports; - traffic safety education reports; - traffic volume data; - traffic volume and distribution reports; and - traffic enforcement activity reports.
+- traffic accident data (reports/investigations/locations);

+- traffic enforcement data (citations/arrests/dispositions/locations);

+- roadway hazard reports;

+- traffic safety education reports;

+- traffic volume data;

+- traffic volume and distribution reports; and

+- traffic enforcement activity reports.

-Commentary: The traffic records system should provide information rapidly and accurately to field personnel who are performing primary traffic functions, and should provide compilations of data upon which management decisions may be based.
+Commentary: The traffic records system should rapidly provide accurate information to field personnel who are performing primary traffic functions; it should also provide compilations of data upon which management decisions may be based.
 Some of the required data may be collected and disseminated by other state/local agencies.
-It is not the intent of this standard to require dual recordkeeping as long as the data are readily available to the agency.

-The records file should contain the locations of all traffic accidents and citations to provide a ready reference for accident/enforcement data related to specific intersections or segments of sections of highways.
-(M M M M M M)
+It is not the intent of this standard to require dual recordkeeping so long as the data are readily available to the agency.
+The records file should contain the locations of all traffic accidents and citations to provide a ready reference for accident/enforcement data related to specific intersections or segments of highways.
+(M M M M M M) 61.2.2 A written directive governs the agency's traffic records system, to include:

-- 61.2.2 A written directive governs the agency's traffic records system, to include: - processing, maintenance, and distribution of records; - retention requirements; and - release of records.
+- processing, maintenance, and distribution of records;

+- retention requirements; and

+• release of records.